ratulb/programming_problems_and_datastructures_in_rust/src/lru_cache/introduction.md

  - `delete` - delete an entry from the cache

 > **Note**: The cache implementation depends on the doubly linked list implementation discussed in the previous section.
+Another noticeable thing is that - because our LRU cache implementation uses doulby linked list APIs, the implementation is quite concise, its about sixty odd lines when comments are ignored.
 ### Following is the complete implementation:
 ```rust, ignore
 /// LRU cache implementation